lvgl/lvgl/docs/integration/chip/renesas.rst

     - Browse the cloned folder and press ``Finish``.
     - Double click on ``configuration.xml``.
 This will activate the `Configuration Window`.

-      Renesas' Flexible Software Package (FSP) incudes BSP and HAL layer support extended with multiple RTOS variants and other middleware stacks.
+      Renesas' Flexible Software Package (FSP) includes BSP and HAL layer support extended with multiple RTOS variants and other middleware stacks.
       The components will be available via code generation, including the entry point of *"main.c"*.

       Press ``Generate Project Content`` in the top right corner.